apollographql/apollo-kotlin/ROADMAP.md

 ### Better support for Jetpack Compose

 [Jetpack Compose](https://developer.android.com/jetpack/compose) is a declarative UI framework for building Android UIs written in Kotlin.
 We'd like to offer better support for Android developers who wish to use Jetpack Compose with our Kotlin Client.

+### Release 4.0

+The next major release of Apollo Kotlin 4.0 which will include breaking changes is currently in a state of pre planning.

 ### `release-2.x` branch